 - Valuation report – if the valuation is no lower than the agreed purchase price and the property has no legal issues, the completion arrangements can be made.

-- Completion arrangements – the broker will work with the bank and your lawyer and they will confirm the funds necessary for completion, which must be transferred as soon as possible to your account with the lender.
+- Completion arrangements – A Place in the Sun Mortgages will work with the bank and your lawyer and they will confirm the funds necessary for completion, which must be transferred as soon as possible to your account with the lender.
 Once the funds are in the account, the lender will prepare everything and you can decide on a completion date at the notary.

 - Completion day – the lender will draw up all the necessary cheques and arrange payment of the property and mortgage taxes from these funds.
 Once the property and mortgage deeds are signed, you become the owner of the property.

-The process from start to finish usually takes 6-8 weeks, but there can sometimes be delays that are outside of the control of the broker or the lender.
+The process from start to finish usually takes 8 -10 weeks.
+We now have to allow for the 10 day cooling off period and sometimes there may be delays that are outside of the control of the broker or the lender.
 Your broker can advise on sensible timescales for payment of deposits and timing of completion, as well as deal with any delays if they arise.

 A Place in the Sun Mortgages is a partnership between A Place in the Sun and Mortgage Direct, a leading provider of mortgages in Spain with the brokerage service provided by Mortgage Direct on behalf of A Place in the Sun.